 - Since group chats can have so many participants, these issues could arise:

-- Talk with your student about the type of information that’s appropriate to share online
+- Talk with your student about the type of information that’s appropriate to share on WhatsApp

 - Encourage your student not to accept group chat requests from strangers